-Given the fact that the Soviet leadership was often tremendously paranoid and ran large-scale systems of political repression and censorship, the Soviet government's reputation in the west is bound to be very negative.
-This trope, however, is for when the previously mentioned evils of the Soviet Union are caricatured or used for comedic purposes (as pictured), or when Communists are shown carrying out their policies For the Evulz rather than out of expediency or misguided idealism.
-With the end of the Cold War, this has become a mostly Discredited Trope, though it oddly has a lot more universal success with Post-Soviet villains than it has ever had with actual Communist ones.
+This trope is for when the negative aspects of the Soviet Union are caricatured or used for comedic purposes (as pictured), or when Communists are shown carrying out their policies For the Evulz rather than out of expediency or misguided idealism.
+With the end of the Cold War, this has become a mostly Dead Horse Trope, though it oddly has a lot more universal success with Post-Soviet villains than it has ever had with actual Communist ones.
 Related to Red Scare.
 It remains a significant legacy trope that many authors still use.

 Tropes commonly associated with Dirty Communists are:

 - Commissar Cap

 - Commie Nazis